ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 **Verification - No Data Dependencies:**

-2. Check that all BlockHeights are within the range of valid heights.^
-3. Check that the block has exactly one BlockHeight.
-4. Check that the BlockHeight is in the first transaction in the Block.
+2. Check that the first input of the first transaction in the block is a coinbase input with a valid block height in its data field.

 **Verification - Deferring A Data Dependency:**

-5. Verify other consensus rules that depend on BlockHeight, assuming that the BlockHeight is correct.
+3. Verify other consensus rules that depend on BlockHeight, assuming that the BlockHeight is correct.
 For example, many consensus rules depend on the current Network Upgrade, which is determined by the BlockHeight.
 We verify these consensus rules, assuming the BlockHeight and Network Upgrade are